CumulusNetworks/docs/content/cumulus-linux-37/Layer-2/Multi-Chassis-Link-Aggregation-MLAG.md

 - Choose an unused VLAN (also known as a *switched virtual interface* or *SVI* here).
 - Assign the SVI an unrouteable link-local address to give the peer switches layer 3 connectivity between each other.
 - Configure the VLAN as a {{<link url="Interface-Configuration-and-Management/#subinterfaces" text="VLAN subinterface">}} on the peer link bond rather than the VLAN-aware bridge, called *peerlink*.
 If you're configuring the subinterface with {{<link url="Network-Command-Line-Utility-NCLU" text="NCLU">}}, the VLAN subinterface is named 4094 by default (the subinterface named *peerlink.4094* below).
-If you are configuring the peer link without NCLU, Cumulus Networks still recommends you use 4094 for the peer link VLAN if possible.
+If you are configuring the peer link without NCLU, use 4094 for the peer link VLAN if possible.
 This ensures that the VLAN is completely independent of the bridge and spanning tree forwarding decisions.
 - Include untagged traffic on the peer link, as this avoids issues with STP.
 - Specify a backup interface, which is any layer 3 backup interface for your peer links in case the peer link goes down.
-While a backup interface is optional, Cumulus Networks recommends you configure one.
+While a backup interface is optional, it's best to configure one.
 More information about configuring the {{<link url="#specify-a-backup-link" text="backup link">}} and understanding various {{<link url="#failover-redundancy-scenarios" text="redundancy scenarios">}} is available below.

 For example, if *peerlink* is the inter-chassis bond, and VLAN 4094 is the peer link VLAN, configure *peerlink.4094* as follows: